 Play around with those tools and see what makes you feel most comfortable and what also fits in your price range.
 However, one thing you must do is invest in a tool that will continually crawl your website and track your keyword progress over time.
 Agency Analytics is one such tool.

-Next up you must create a large database of keywords you want to research.
+Next up, you must create a large database of keywords you want to research.
 Work on adding keywords that are wide-ranging into your tracking tool.
 Experiment with new phrasings even if you don’t use them already.

-You don’t need to keep these terms in your tracking tool forever, but the more phrases you have, the bigger sample size and better judgment you will have.
+You don’t need to keep these terms in your tracking tool forever, but the more phrases you have, the bigger the sample size and the better judgment you will have.
 Try to add at least in the range of 50-100 keyword options.